Ationet/ationetdocs/UserManuals/AN-Network-UserManual-EN.md

 ATIOnet makes it possible for the fleet manager to operate, monitor, change and edit fleet information in real time.

-## Definitions
+# Definitions

-### Contract
+## Contract

 The contract is the relationship that exists between the network and the client, in which it is guided, for example, if it will be of amount or volume, the price at which the fuel is going to be sold, in which sites it can load, among others.

-### Sub account
+## Sub-account

 Each time an identifier is associated with a vehicle or driver, a sub-account is created.
-The sub account is definitely who is going to have a current account, the sub account is going to be able to receive deposits of money or product.
-The rules also impact the sub account.
+The sub-account is definitely who is going to have a current account, the sub-account is going to be able to receive deposits of money or product.
+The rules also impact the sub-account.

 The sub-accounts are hierarchically dependent on the contract.

-### Company
+## Company

-In ATIOnet, the company refers to the company that owns the fleet.
+In ATIONet the company refers to the entity that owns the fleet.
+It is the one that manages the vehicles and drivers.

-### Identifiers
+## Identification

-The identifier is the physical means used by ATIONet to identify a vehicle or driver.
-ATIONet supports various types of identification, such as card, tag (ring), chip, ATIONet card, manual entry, barcode and iButton.
-When an identifier is associated to a Vehicle or Driver, a sub account is created.
+The identification is the physical means used by ATIONet to identify a vehicle or driver.
+ATIONet supports various types of identifications, such as card, tag (ring), chip, ATIONet card, manual entry, barcode and iButton.
+When an identification is associated to a Vehicle or Driver, a sub-account is created.

-### Site
+## Site

 The Site represents the service station.
-A site is assigned the terminal and may also have associated Location rules.
+A site is assigned a terminal and may also have associated Location rules.

-### Vehicle
+## Vehicle

-The vehicles can be associated or grouped by a fleet, they can have associated rules and at the moment of being related with an identifier a sub account is created.
+The vehicles can be associated or grouped by a fleet, they can have associated rules and at the moment of being related with an identification a sub-account is created.
 They may also have an associated driver.

-### Driver
+## Driver

-The Driver is the person who is identified in ATIONet as a driver.
-If this driver is assigned an identifier, a sub account is created.
+The driver in ATIONet is the person who is identified as a chauffer.
+If this driver is assigned an identification, a sub-account is created.
 Drivers may also have associated rules.

-### Offline module
+## Offline module

 ATIONet's offline module is automatically activated when the service station has no Internet connection and the authorisations cannot be processed online.
 At this point the offline module comes into play.
 For the Nano CPI controller it is completely transparent.
-When the offline module recovers the connectivity it sends all the information processed locally and also lowers the news.
-As long as there is connectivity, the offline module is continuously downloading ATIONet news (balances, identifiers, rules, etc).
+When the offline module recovers the connectivity it sends all the information processed locally and also downloads any updates.
+As long as there is connectivity, the offline module is continuously downloading ATIONet updates (balances, identifications, rules, etc).

-### Terminal
+## Terminal

 The terminal (or controller) is the representation of the dispenser controller, which needs to be parameterized in a particular way according to the type of terminal.
-The terminals handled by ATIONet are ATIO-NanoCPI, ATIO-Standalone, ATIO-CG, VF-Standalone, VF-Sapphire, VF-Ruby, ControlGas and OPW-FSC3000.
+The terminals handled by ATIONet are ATIO-NanoCPI, ATIO-Standalone, ATIO-CG, VF-Standalone, VF-Sapphire, VF-Ruby, ControlGas, among others.

-### Navigation Menu
+# Navigation Menu

-ATIOnet has a quick access menu located on the left side of the page.
-From this menu you can access the different options.
-The menu is divided into 7 sections.
-(Dashboard, Favorites, Views, Reports, Inventory, Administration and Logbook)
+ATIOnet has a quick access menu located on the left side of the website.
+From this menu you can access different options.
+The menu is divided into 9 sections.
+(Dashboard, Favorites, Reports, Administration, Fleets, Billing, Notifications, Configuration and Logbook).

-### Board
+## Board

 The Board is a page where you will have a global vision of the operation of your network.
 The dashboard has specific widgets that will help you make preventive or corrective decisions according to the information and data they show.
-The data shown in the Dashboard is real time data.
-Some of the widgets are automatically refreshed.
+The data shown in the Dashboard is real time data and some of the widgets are automatically refreshed.
-These can be removed or added according to the user's needs in the My Preferences window.
+These can be removed or added according to the user's needs in the **My Preferences** option.
 They can also be placed on the board according to the level of visibility you want to give each one.
 The complete list of widgets available for Network subscriptions is as follows:

 #### General Status

 This widget is very important when starting up the network.
 This widget gives us information of which parameters we need to configure to be operative.
 It warns us when, for example, we don't have vehicles or identifications created among other parameters.
-This widget can show "Warnings" (yellow icon) when the operation of the network is not in play, but if it shows a red cross indicates that the network is not operational.
+This widget can show **Warnings** (yellow icon) when the operation of the network is not in play, but if it shows a red cross indicates that the network is not operational.

 ![Estado General](Content/Includes/AN-HomeBase-UserManal-SP/estadoGeneral.png)
 ![Estado General](Content/Includes/AN-HomeBase-UserManal-SP/estadoGeneral2.png)